FlorianM-C22/holbertonschool-AirBnB_clone/README.md

 * **all**
   * Usage: `all` or `all <class>` or `<class>.all()`

 Prints the string representations of all instances of a given class.
-If no class name is provided, the command prints all instances of every class.
+If no class name is provided, all instances of every class are printed.

 ```
 $ ./console.py